euphoria-css/euphoria/readme.md

 - Please run `prettier --no-semi --single-quote --trailing-comma es5` on all code before submitting.
 - Please write tests for your code! (coming soon 😅)
+- If you're updating examples, make sure to run `npm run build-examples` and commit compiled changes before submitting a PR.

 ## Credits